Lesson 7: Implementing Basic Reactive Functions

 below_threshold() Function

-The below_threshold() function determines whether the current token reserves in the Uniswap pool meet the threshold conditions for executing the stop order.
+function checks whether the current reserves in the Uniswap pool satisfy the conditions for executing a stop order.
+It compares the reserve ratio to a predefined threshold based on the selected token (either token0

 function below_threshold(Reserves memory sync) internal view returns (bool) {